KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 >>> dir(q)
 ['abs', 'acos', 'aj', 'aj0', 'all', 'and_', 'any', 'asc', 'asin', ...]
 ```
 These functions should be familiar to anyone who knows the q language and this is exactly what these functions are: q functions repackaged so that they can be called from Python.
-Some of the q functions are similar to Python builtins or math functions which is not surprising because q like Python is a complete general-purpose language.
+Some of the q functions are similar to Python built-ins or math functions, which is not surprising because q, like Python, is a complete general-purpose language.
 In the following sections we will systematically draw an analogy between q and Python functions and explain the differences between them.

 ### The `til` function

 Since Python does not have language constructs to loop over integers, many Python tutorials introduce the `range()` function early on.
 In the q language, the situation is similar and the function that produces a sequence of integers is called `til`.
-Mnemonically, `q.til(n)` means _Count from zero ’til n_:
+Mnemonically, `q.til(n)` means _count from zero until n_.
 ```python
 >>> q.til(10)
 k('0 1 2 3 4 5 6 7 8 9')
 ```
-The return value of a q function is always an instance of the class `K` which will be described in the next chapter.
+The return value of a q function is always an instance of the class `K`, which will be described in the next chapter.
 In the case of `q.til(n)`, the result is a `K` vector, which is similar to a Python list.
-In fact, you can get the Python list by simply calling the `list()` constructor on the q vector:
+In fact, you can get the Python list simply by calling the `list()` constructor on the q vector.
 ```python
 >>> list(_)
 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```
 While useful for illustrative purposes, you should avoid converting `K` vectors to Python lists in real programs.
 It is often more efficient to manipulate `K` objects directly.
 For example, unlike `range()`, `til()` does not have optional start or step arguments.
-This is not necessary because you can do arithmetic on the `K` vectors to achieve a similar result:
+This is not necessary because you can do arithmetic on the `K` vectors to achieve a similar result.
 ```python
 >>> range(10, 20, 2) == 10 + 2 * q.til(5)
 True
 ```
 Many q functions are designed to ‘map’ themselves automatically over sequences passed as arguments.
 Those functions are called _atomic_ and will be covered in the next section.
-The `til()` function is not atomic, but it can be mapped explicitly:
+The `til()` function is not atomic, but it can be mapped explicitly.
 ```python
 >>> q.til.each(range(1,5)).show()
 ,0